nus-apr/auto-code-rover/README.md

 #### Set up

-In the docker container, we need to first set up the tasks to run in SWE-bench (e.g., `django__django-11133`).
-The list of all tasks can be found in [`conf/swe_lite_tasks.txt`](conf/swe_lite_tasks.txt).
+For SWE-bench mode, we recommend setting up ACR on a host machine, instead of running it in docker mode.

+Firstly, set up the SWE-bench task instances locally.

+1. Clone [this SWE-bench fork](https://github.com/yuntongzhang/SWE-bench) and follow the [installation instruction](https://github.com/yuntongzhang/SWE-bench?tab=readme-ov-file#to-install) to install dependencies.

-The tasks need to be put in a file, one per line:
+2. Put the tasks to be run into a file, one per line:

 ```
-cd /opt/SWE-bench
+cd <SWE-bench-path>
 echo django__django-11133 > tasks.txt
 ```